serenial/G-Industrial-Camera/README.md

 This repository contains code licenced under two different methods to respect the licences of upstream dependencies.

+Any items within the `LGPL-2.0` directory are released under the LGPL-2.0 licence.

+The remaining content of this repository is released under 0-clause BSD licence.

 ## Supported Platforms
 The LabVIEW code is written in LabVIEW 2020 SP1 and provides binaries for the following platforms: